The Ultimate Financial Guide

 - Dave Ramsey is a good financial person to help you get out of debt, his no credit card stance and baby steps are very helpful.
 It’s extreme, but you need to avoid debt to serve God better!

 - At a certain point, you should think about capping your income, making more money may cost you time and there is a point where income has diminishing returns.
 Making extra money on an extra shift will be eaten up by taxes and it takes away from family time, is it worth it?

 - This is a new thought for me lately, have a maximum capped income ($50,000/year), and give the rest away.
 Be content with what you make.
 It’s counterintuitive, but worth doing a mental exercise.

 - Supplement your pay with passion.
 You don’t have to make more money.
 You may be in a position where you make $400,000 and you’re seeing the entrepreneur craze and you want to upcycle coke cans into airplanes… and it’s not realistic to walk away from the money, it’s ok to spend your free time doing something you’re passionate about like coin collecting or shell collecting and stay at your high paying job (Tim Ferris).

 - I do not know the celebrities I’ve mentioned, they don’t endorse me nor I them.
 I just found what they said to be helpful.
 Think of it as my “Jeong Coin (kwon) Do” (Jeet Kune Do, word play on Bruce Lee’s martial art form, he took different parts from different disciplines).

-One of my favorite artists is Henri Matisse and this is because he painted over his pictures to perfect them, felt different lines, shades and angles could make the painting better.
-This is my financial masterpiece a la Matisse, I may rewrite this many more times.
+One of my favorite artists is Henri Matisse and this is because he painted over his pictures to perfect them, he felt different lines, shades and angles could make the painting better.
+He felt he was never really done.
+This is my financial masterpiece a la Matisse, I WILL rewrite this many more times.